anonwins/magictube/README.md

 # magictube

-A simple bash script that searches for a youtube video, downloads & saves its audio, and then plays it.
+a simple bash script that searches for a youtube video, downloads & saves its audio, and then plays it.

+# how it works

-All you gotta do is type the song you want to listen to.
-Hit enter.
-Done.
-Also the song is saved in your disk.
+all you gotta do is type the song you want to listen to. hit enter. done. also the song is saved in your disk.

+# why choose magictube

 Save memory, bandwidth, time, energy.
 Think smart.
 Think magictube.
 The tube experience, reimagined

+# how to run

-**how to run**: just type ./magictube and let the magic begin!
+just type ./magictube and let the magic begin!

-**dependencies**: you need to have youtube-dl & curl for this script to work. it makes sense, right?
+# dependencies

+youtube-dl & curl. tested on ubuntu 21.04 only. should work pretty much everywhere.